adubowski/soa-colab/README.md

 To avoid any issues, it is recommended to start the Apache ActiveMQ first, by applying the activemq.yml configuration.
-Then, the services should be started in the following order: group-service, project-service, meeting-service, join-link-service.
+Then, the services should be started in the following order: group-service, project-service, meeting-service, join-link-service, frontend service.
 Ingress can be started at the end to ensure all services are found.

 If you want to test the ingress functionality, please set up your /etc/hosts file with colab.nl as the host, and the ip address assigned to you by ingress.
 Otherwise, you need to check the IP address of each of the services.